bitstarr/grav-theme-chassis/readme.md

 If you are using a CI Server you can add the `/dist` folder to `.gitignore`.
 Otherwise you should make a build before every merge with you master branch, so the master branch includes the minified and most optimized assets in `/dist`.

+## Configuration

+In `package.json` you will find an onject called `config`.
+Here are paths stored that are used by gulp.

+## Browsersync / LiveReload

+To use this feature make sure you set up the correct URL of your project in `config.bsProxy` in `package.json`.

+When the `watch` task is running, you can access [http://localhost:3000](http://localhost:3000).
+Depending on you network or firewall configuration you could also access this port with other devices to do even more cross device/browser testing. `Browsersync` will keep scrolling position (procetual) in sync

+The `watch` task will force refreshes on CSS and JS files via Browsersync so you can see instantly the impact of your changes.

+On port 3001 you can access the Browsersync control panel.

 ## Task Runner

 Wir use `gulp` as task runner, which is wrapped in npm sripts to streamline workflows.